 - Activities to kick start a Brainstorming session

-- The benefits of group brainstorming
+- What are the benefits of group brainstorming?

 - Tips for running a virtual brainstorming session

 Brainstorming is a creative process that should encourage free-thinking, co-creation, and team cohesion.
 But without a framework or guiding rules, your idea generation session can come up short.
 When brainstorming goes wrong it can even frustrate your participants by going off-topic or by producing unusable ideas.

 With the right approach, an effective facilitator can ensure an ideation workshop is a success by balancing brainstorming techniques, idea development, and evaluation, all with a set of rules that can promote creativity while limiting roadblocks.
 Let’s take a look at some brainstorming rules that can help you and your team make the most out of your brainstorming session.

 Encouraging free-thinking and bold idea generation mean creating a space where everyone feels heard, supported and safe to share their ideas.
 As a facilitator or team leader, it’s your responsibility to lead the way and set an example by being positive and encouraging.